 So how about trading out and swapping some of your same ole, same ole for something new?
-Here are 5 recommendations of geeky new grape varieties that are worth trying.
+Here are five recommendations of geeky new grape varieties that are worth trying.

 Do you like Sauvignon blanc and unoaked Chardonnay?

 According to Ian d’Agata’s Native Wine Grapes of Italy, Pecorino likely originated in the Marche region of eastern Italy where it is the dominant white grape of the Offida DOCG.
-The name comes from the Italian pecora for ‘sheep’ and is derived from anecdotal stories of sheepherders snacking on the grapes as they tended to their flocks.
+The name comes from the Italian pecora for ‘sheep.’
+Anecdotal stories of sheepherders snacking on grapes as they tended to their flocks are supposedly behind the name.
 Other stores involve the sheep, themselves, breaking into vineyards to snack on the ripe grapes near harvest time.